-The study population includes postmenopausal women or men aged 18 years or older, with HR+, HER2- locally advanced or metastatic breast cancer with a PIK3CA mutation, who will be treated with alpelisib in combination with fulvestrant.
+The study population includes postmenopausal women or men aged 18 years or older, with HR+, HER2- locally advanced or metastatic breast cancer with a PIK3CA mutation, who will be treated with alpelisib in combination with fulvestrant after disease progression following endocrine therapy as monotherapy, in the real-world setting.
 Patients can have received fulvestrant without alpelisib prior to recruitment.
 The study will be conducted in Region Europe.
+The following countries are being proposed for participation in the study: Austria, Netherlands, Norway, Sweden, Czech Republic, Denmark, Finland, Greece, Hungary, Italy, Poland, Croatia, Slovenia and Spain.